Home >Magazine >Why Many Women Are Done Traveling with Their Husbands

 Removing pages from their plastic sheaths is forbidden.
 That’s why the pages are protected in the first place—no touching, no coffee stains, no misplaced documents.
 You never know when the Guinness World Record people might show up to check the inventory.
 Oh, don’t even think about removing or reordering pages, or the Travel Binder won’t be the only thing that comes unhinged.

-In addition to GPS and printed directions from our good friends at Google, Husband insisted on having step-by-step maps from the auto club.
+In addition to GPS and printed directions from our good friends at Google, Husband insisted on having step-by-step maps from the auto club (yes, they still exist).
 Everything but the hand of God pointing the way to our destination.
 This is what I get for marrying a Boy Scout.
 “Always Prepared.”

 My fussbudget packs a special snack bag for every car trip.
 This contains badly outdated granola bars, which no one will eat and will likely go on our next vacation several years hence.
 Keeping them company are three bananas that will begin the trip all nice and yellow but emerge in another state looking like they lost a fight with a box of old granola bars.